dotnet/runtime/docs/design/datacontracts/StressLog.md

                 // This can occur when the chunk was allocated, but no messages were written before dumping the log. break;
             }

+            // If we found a non-null value, then that's the start of the first message of the chunk. readPointer = p;
         }

         // Check if we've read all messages in this thread log.